Due to the circumstances with COVID-19, J-Term for 2020-2021 has been canceled. We plan to resume J-Term at the earliest possibility

 |5:30 p.m.||Shuttle departs campus for hotel, hot dinner options at hotel|

 Electron and ion motion, electrical current and voltage.
-Electrical energy, current, voltage, and circuit elements.
-Resistors, Ohm´s Law, power and energy, magnetic fields and dc motors.
-Circuit analysis and Kirchhoff´s voltage and current laws.
+Electrical energy, current, voltage and circuit elements.
+Resistors, Ohm's Law, power and energy, magnetic fields and dc motors.
+Circuit analysis and Kirchhof's voltage and current laws.
 Thevenin and Norton transformations and the superposition theorem.
 Measuring current, voltage, and power using ammeters and voltmeters.
 Energy and maximum electrical power transfer.
 Computer simulations of circuits.
-Reactive circuits, inductors, capacitors, mutual inductance, electrical transformers, energy storage, and energy conservation.
+Reactive circuits, inductors, capacitors, mutual inductance, electrical transformers, energy storage and energy conservation.
 RL, RC and RLC circuit transient responses, biological cell action potentials due to Na and K ions.
 AC circuits, complex impedance, RMS current and voltage.
 Electrical signal amplifiers and basic operational amplifier circuits.
 Inverting, non-inverting, and difference amplifiers.
-Voltage gain, current gain, input impedance, and output impedance.
+Voltage gain, current gain, input impedancer and output impedance.

-Foundational course for Mechanical Engineering.
+A foundational course for mechanical engineering.
 Study of mechanical structures that are stationary and not in motion.
 Rigid bodies or structures and how they maintain the equilibrium.
 The type forces acting on them; how to reduce the multiple forces into an equivalent force; analysis of trusses, frames, and machines; how to find the center of an area are the key features of first half of the course.
 What happens to a structure internally while all different forces are acting on them.
 The stress, strain, strength, stiffness are some of the features would help you to understand different materials and determine how strong or stiff is a structure.
 Hands-on fun projects included.

 Students will stay close to campus at the Drury Inn & Suites in double rooms.
 All rooms and common space include wired Internet access.
-Fitness equipment and indoor/outdoor pool is also available onsite.
+Fitness equipment and an indoor/outdoor pool are also available on-site.
 The hotel is within walking distance of The Boulevard shopping district and Saint Louis Galleria Mall.

 How to Register

-Send the following to the Dual Degree Program:
+To register, students must submit the following to the Dual Degree Program by Nov.
+15:

 Washington University in St. Louis